 When the term ends, so does your coverage, unless you choose to extend the term, usually at a higher premium.
 That makes selecting the right time period especially important.

-So with a 15-year life insurance policy, you’re looking to provide replacement income to your beneficiaries should something happen to you during the decade and a half that the policy is in force.
+So with a 15-year life insurance policy, you’re looking to provide replacement income to your beneficiaries via a death benefit should something happen to you during the decade and a half that the policy is in force.

 In order to make the best decision for you, let’s discuss how to pick the right term length, the four types of people who might need a 15-year term life insurance policy and how much such life insurance coverage costs.

 In this article:

 There are many choices when it comes time to buy life insurance.
 One of the initial choices you will make is whether to choose whole life insurance or term life insurance.
 (More on term versus permanent life insurance policies can be found here.)